juliahowes124/DatingApp-UdemyProject/README.md

 # Dating App
-A simple dating website
+A simple dating website - [Project Link](http://138.68.19.43/)

 ## Inspiration
-This is a project I built while following along with the Udemy course (https://www.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch/)
+This is a project I built while following along with the Udemy course(https://www.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch/)